Halloween III: Season of the Witch: Directing

 Joe Dante was originally hired to direct but quit in order to direct a segment of Twilight Zone: The Movie just weeks before principal photography was scheduled to start on April 19, 1982.
 The film was the directorial debut of Tommy Lee Wallace, although he was not a newcomer to the Halloween series.
 Wallace had served as art director and production designer for John Carpenter's original Halloween and he had previously declined to direct Halloween II in 1981.
 After Halloween III, Wallace directed other horror films such as Fright Night Part 2 (1988), Vampires: Los Muertos (2002) and the miniseries It (1990), the television adaptation of the Stephen King novel.
 Despite disagreements between Wallace and original script writer Nigel Kneale, the actors reported that Wallace was a congenial director to work with.
 Stacey Nelkin told one interviewer, "The shoot as a whole was fun, smooth and a great group of people to work with.
 Tommy Lee Wallace was incredibly helpful and open to discussion on dialogue or character issues."

 Although the third film departed from the plot of the first two films, Wallace attempted to connect all three films together through certain stylistic themes.
 The film's opening title features a digitally animated jack-o'-lantern, an obvious reference to the jack-o'-lanterns that appeared in the opening titles of Halloween and Halloween II.
 Wallace's jack-o'-lantern is also the catalyst in the Silver Shamrock commercials that activates the masks.
 Another stylistic reference to the original film is found in the scene where Dr. Challis tosses a mask over a security camera, making the image on the monitor seem to be peering through the eye holes.
 This is a nod to the scene in which a young Michael Myers murders his sister while wearing a clown mask.
-Finally, the film contains a brief reference to its predecessors by including a few short scenes from Halloween in a television commercial that advertises the airing of the film for that upcoming holiday as a minor story within a story.
+Finally, the film contains a brief reference to its predecessors by including a 2 short scenes from Halloween in a television commercial that advertises the airing of the film for that upcoming holiday as a minor story within a story.